German Right Party

 Despite its electoral success, the DRP was weakened that same year when the Socialist Reich Party (Sozialistische Reichspartei, SRP) formed (2 October 1949) and a number of members who supported Otto Ernst Remer and Gerhard Krüger left to join the more openly neo-Nazi party.
-Indeed, the group lost two of its deputies — Rössler and Fritz Dorls — to this more extreme party upon its foundation.
-The DRP did however gain one deputy when the Wirtschaftliche Aufbau-Vereinigung (a group of disparate figures who supported the demagogic Munich lawyer Alfred Loritz) disintegrated in the early 1950s.
+Indeed, the group lost two of its deputies – Rössler and Fritz Dorls – to this more extreme party upon its foundation.
+The DRP did however gain one deputy when the Wirtschaftliche Aufbau-Vereinigung ('Economic Development Union', a group of disparate figures who supported the demagogic Munich lawyer Alfred Loritz) disintegrated in the early 1950s.
 Within the Bundestag, the DRP began to work closely with a number of minor groups on the far right, such as the National Democrats (a minor group that should not be confused with the later National Democratic Party of Germany).
 Between 1950 and 1951, the remaining DRP MPs who supported Fritz Rössler sought to merge with these groups in order to form a larger grouping, which resulted in the creation of the Deutsche Reichspartei in January 1950.
-Rössler had to vacate his party offices due to his contacts with SRP chairmen, he joined the Socialist Reich Party in September 1950.
+Rössler had to vacate his party offices due to his contacts with SRP chairmen; he joined the Socialist Reich Party in September 1950.

 Although effectively defunct, the DRP became the subject of a report produced by the Federal Constitutional Court of Germany in the context of the banning of the SRP in 1952.
 The report claimed that the DRP had actively tried to organize members of earlier right-wing groups, but no action ensued, as the party had ceased to exist.
 A few members who had not joined the Deutsche Reichspartei continued as "National Rightists" (Nationale Rechte) and finally aligned themselves with the Free Democratic Party in 1954.